Asbestos Product Liability Lawsuits

 These cover your real financial losses—medical bills, lost income, travel for treatment, and more.

 Example: John, a former auto mechanic, developed mesothelioma after working for decades with asbestos brake pads.
-His treatment cost over $250,000, and he had to retire early—losing $75,000 in wages.
+His treatment cost over $250,000, and he had to retire early, forcing him to lose $75,000 in future wages.
 He also spent $20,000 traveling to a specialty cancer center.
 All of these were covered under his economic damages.

 Noneconomic Damages

-These address the human cost of asbestos exposure—your pain, your struggles, your loss of joy and connection.
+These address the human cost of asbestos exposure, such as your pain, your struggles, your loss of joy and connection.

 Example: Robert, a retired construction worker with asbestosis, now struggles to breathe and can no longer play with his grandkids or go fishing.
 His wife filed for loss of consortium, since the disease also took a toll on their marriage.
 Together, they received compensation for physical suffering, emotional distress, and loss of enjoyment of life.